 The different Greek Island clusters

-The 6,000 islands are scattered across the eastern Mediterranean.
-Most are in the Aegean Sea (south and east of mainland Greece) while a few others are in the Ionian Sea (west of the mainland).
+Okay, so to break it all down, if you are going island hopping, you need to know that there are 6,000 islands that are scattered across the eastern Mediterranean.
+Most of these Greek islands are in the Aegean Sea (south and east of mainland Greece) while a few others are in the Ionian Sea (west of the mainland).

 There are seven clusters of islands: Cycladic Islands, Crete, Ionian Islands, Saronic Gulf Islands, Sporades Islands, Dodecanese Islands, and North Aegean Islands.
 It’s a good idea to know which cluster of islands you’d like to explore, then depending on how much time you have available stick within the cluster.

-Crete is Greece’s biggest island which is practically a ministate of its own.
-While many of the other islands can be enjoyed within a day or two, Crete deserves at least a week to properly explore.
+The best way to understand Greek island hopping to Crete is to understand that Crete is Greece’s biggest island which is practically a ministate of its own.
+While many of the other islands can be enjoyed within a day or two, Crete without a doubt deserves at least a week to properly explore.
 The main attractions here include the Minoan ruins, scenic mountains, inviting beaches, charming rustic villages, and dramatic caves and gorges (including the famous Samaria Gorge).
-Driving in Crete is also a great idea to get to explore the different areas of the island.
+Driving in Crete is also a great idea.
+It is a great way for you to explore the different areas of the island.

-These islands are closer to Albania and Italy than Athens.
-The main island in this cluster is Corfu, with a buzzing main town and beautiful green landscape, with several attractions and beaches.
-Corfu has a very British vibe, particularly due to the many holiday packages sold from the UK.
+These islands are significantly closer to Albania and Italy than Athens.
+The main island in this cluster is Corfu.
+It is a gorgeously buzzing main town and beautiful green landscape, with several attractions and amazing beaches.
+The best way to understand what it is like in Corfu is to know that this Greek island has a very British vibe, particularly due to the many holiday packages sold from the UK.
 The two smaller islands of Paxos and Antipaxos can also get quite busy during high season, while Lefkada is the least touristy of the lot.

 Saronic Gulf Islands